Test case prioritization using test case diversification and fault-proneness estimations: Related Work

 Chen et al. \cite{chen2018test} employed ideas from adaptive random testing and clustering to propose TCP methods for object-oriented software.
 Their methods start by clustering the test cases by comparing the number of objects and methods and also the Object and Method Invocation Sequence Similarity (OMISS) metric \cite{chen2016similarity}.
 Afterward, the clusters are sorted in an adaptive random sequence and test cases are sampled iteratively according to the order of clusters.

-Zhao et al. \cite{zhao2015clustering} have combined Bayesian networks with coverage-based clustering for test case prioritization.
+Zhao et al. \cite{zhao2015clustering} have combined Bayesian networks with coverage-based clustering for TCP.
 Their method works by prioritizing test cases in each cluster by the Bayesian network proposed by Mirarab and Tahvildari \cite{mirarab2007prioritization} which uses change information, software quality metrics, and test coverage as data sources.
-They conclude that their TCP method has a higher fault detection rate than the plain Bayesian network-based approach of \cite{mirarab2007prioritization}.
+They conclude that their TCP method has a higher fault detection rate than the plain Bayesian network-based approach of~\cite{mirarab2007prioritization}.

 Fang et al. \cite{fang2014similarity} introduced a new test case similarity measure by comparing the ordering of execution count on program entities.
 They use this similarity measure to prioritize test cases using both an adaptive random testing inspired method and a clustering-based method.
-These methods are experimented empirically by creating mutant versions of multiple open-source projects and measuring the fault detection rate.
+These methods are evaluated empirically by creating mutant versions of multiple open-source projects and measuring the fault detection rate.

-History of test case failure is used by Abu Hasan et al.~\cite{hasan2017test} to improve clustering-based test case prioritization.
+History of test case failure is used by Abu Hasan et al.~\cite{hasan2017test} to improve clustering-based TCP.
 Their proposed methods order test cases in order of similarity to test cases that have failed in previous versions.
 Their empirical study is based on real-world faults however the number of versions experimented with is very limited (only 2 versions of 3 projects) and the comparison of their methods is done with random TCP.

 A test case failure prediction method based on coverage clustering is proposed by Pang et al. \cite{pang2013identifying}.
 Their approach divides test cases into two categories of effective and ineffective through $k$-means clustering.
 Their results show that their coverage clustering method is effective in failure prediction.
 This result confirms our assumption that test cases with similar execution coverage are likely to have similar failure detection capability.